ericamourao/ericamourao.github.io/README.md

 ### **Contact**

-You can contact me through ericamourao@gmail.com or emourao@ic.uff.br
+You can contact me through ericamourao@gmail.com